Northwestern State Demons football

 The Northwestern State Demons football program is the intercollegiate American football team for Northwestern State University located in the U.S. state of Louisiana.
 The team competes in the NCAA Division I Football Championship Subdivision (FCS) and is a member of the Southland Conference.
 Northwestern State's first football team was fielded in 1907.
 The team plays its home games at the 15,971 seat Harry Turpin Stadium in Natchitoches, Louisiana.

 History

 Northwestern State football has the distinction of being the only NCAA division IAA/FCS member to have 2 NFL rookies of the year.
 In 1981, Joe Delaney, running back for the Kansas City Chiefs, was awarded the AFC Rookie of the year by UPI.
 In 1988, John Stephens, running back for the New England Patriots, was named Offensive/AFC Rookie of the year.
-No other 4-year institution in the state of Louisiana has more than one.